bmuteau/portfolio-v1/README.md

     Front-End:
-        * link home page with the starter button | computer taskbar
         * make a favicon
         * link good image for the different project in projectProfile and project
         * front end backoffice